Thai VietJet Air

-Thai Vietjet Air JSC Limited, operating as Thai VietJet Air (ไทยเวียดเจ็ทแอร์) or Vietjet Thailand, is a low-cost airline of Thailand and an associate company of Vietnamese VietJet Air (เวียดเจ็ทแอร์).
+Thai Vietjet Air Joint Stock Co., Ltd., operating as Thai VietJet Air (TVJ; ไทยเวียดเจ็ทแอร์) or Vietjet Thailand, is a low-cost airline of Thailand and an associate company of Vietnamese VietJet Air.

 History

-Thai VietJet Air received its air operator's certificate in November 2014.
+Thai VietJet Air received its Air Operator's Certificate in November 2014.
 The carrier commenced operations on 29 March 2015 from its operating base in Bangkok's Suvarnabhumi Airport to Phuket International Airport.
 The airline planned to launch services to Udon Thani later.

 The airline started operations on 5 December 2014, with a charter flight from Bangkok to Gaya.

 Destinations

 As of June 2024, Thai VietJet Air flies (or has flown) to the following destinations: